-79. Our Complaints Handling Procedure (CHP) aims to provide a quick, simple and streamlined process for responding to complaints early and locally by capable, well-trained staff.
+78. Our Complaints Handling Procedure (CHP) aims to provide a quick, simple and streamlined process for responding to complaints early and locally by capable, well-trained staff.
 Where possible, we will resolve the complaint to the customer's satisfaction.
 Where this is not possible, we will give the customer a clear and reasoned response to their complaint.

-Complaint received A customer may complain either verbally or in writing including food to face by in writing, including face-to-face, by phone, letter or email.
-Stage 1: Frontline response Stage 2: Investigation Independent external review For issues that are straightforward and Where the customer is not satisfied (SPSO or other) simple, requiring little or no investigation. with the frontline response, or Where the customer is not On-the-spot' apology, explanation, or refuses to engage at the frontline, or satisfied with the stage 2 other action to put the matter right where the complaint is complex, response from the service Complaint resolved or a response serious or 'high-risk' provider provided in five working days or less Complaint acknowledged within The SPSO will assess whether (unless there are exceptional three working days. there is evidence of service failure tillee working days. or maladministration not identified circumstances) We will contact the customer to Complaints addressed by any member of clarify the points of complaint and by the service provider staff, or alternatively referred to the outcome sought (where these are Some complaints may also have appropriate point for frontline response already clear, we will confirm them an alternative route for in the acknowledgement) independent external review Response normally face-to-face or by telephone (though sometimes we will Complaint resolved or a definitive need to put the decision in writing) response provided within 20 We will advise the customer how to working days following a thorough escalate their complaint to stage 2 investigation of the points raised.
-We will advise the customer how to seek an internal review Resolution The complainant and organisation agree wl hat action will be taken to resolve the co omplaint.
-Where a complaint is resolved, it is not usu • choose to do so, for example to identify lea We must signpost the customer to stage 2 • ) as usual.
+Complaint received

+A customer may complain either verbally or in writing, including face-to-face, by phone, letter or email.

+Stage 1: Frontline response

+For issues that are straightforward and simple, requiring little or no investigation.
+'On-the-spot' apology, explanation, or other action to put the matter right

+Complaint resolved or a response provided in five working days or less (unless there are exceptional circumstances)

+Complaints addressed by any member of staff, or alternatively referred to the appropriate point for frontline response

+Response normally face-to-face or by telephone (though sometimes we will need to put the decision in writing)

+We will advise the customer how to escalate their complaint to stage 2

+Stage 2: Investigation

+Where the customer is not satisfied with the frontline response, or refuses to engage at the frontline, or where the complaint is complex, serious or 'high-risk'

+Complaint acknowledged within three working days.

+We will contact the customer to clarify the points of complaint and outcome sought (where these are already clear, we will confirm them in the acknowledgement)

+Complaint resolved or a definitive response provided within 20 working days following a thorough investigation of the points raised.

+We will advise the customer how to seek an internal review

+Independent external review (SPSO or other)

+Where the customer is not satisfied with the stage 2 response from the service provider

+The SPSO will assess whether there is evidence of service failure or maladministration not identified by the service provider

+Some complaints may also have an alternative route for independent external review

+Resolution

+The complainant and organisation agree what action will be taken to resolve the complaint.

+Where a complaint is resolved, it is not usually necessary to continue investigating, although an organisation may choose to do so, for example to identify learning opportunities.

+We must signpost the customer to stage 2 (for stage 1 complaints) or to the SPSO as usual.

+Reporting, recording and learning

 Action is taken to improve services on the basis of complaint findings, where appropriate.

-We record details of all complaints, the outcome and any action taken, and use this data to analyse themes and trends.
+We record details of all complaints, the outcome and any action taken, and use this data to analyse themes and trends